mattermost/mattermost-plugin-apps/README.md

 Join the [Mattermost Apps channel](https://community.mattermost.com/core/channels/mattermost-apps) on our community server to discuss technical details and use cases for the App you're creating.

-Productiion Apps communicate with our REST API and authenticate via OAuth.

 ## Getting Started